wlh18/react-1/README.md

 ## What Is React?

 React is a Javascript library that was created and is maintained by Facebook.
-React is used to manage the DOM and create a highly performant user interfaces and front end applications.
+React is used to manage the DOM and create highly performant user interfaces and front end applications.

 Some popular websites that use React are: